MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connector-error-responses.md

 ## Monitor errors

-In the **Data sources**, under each Active connector, any existing crawl errors are displayed under the **Current crawl header in the **Errors** section.
+To monitor errors, go to  **Data sources** > **Active connector**, any existing crawl errors are displayed under **Current crawl** > **Errors**.
 This section provides

-- Error codes: Lists the various error codes encountered.
+- Error codes - Lists the various error codes encountered.
-- Count: Displays the number of occurrences for each error code.
+- Count -  Displays the number of occurrences for each error code.
-- Error log download: Offers options to download the error log.
+- Error log download - Offers options to download the error log.

 To view detailed information about a specific error, select the corresponding error code.